odan/odan.github.io/_posts/2022-10-25-collections-php.md

 }
 ```

-The next challenge is to read the list of string using a [foreach](https://www.php.net/manual/en/control-structures.foreach.php) loop.
+The next challenge is to read the list of strings using a [foreach](https://www.php.net/manual/en/control-structures.foreach.php) loop.

 To achieve this, we need to implement a method that returns something